-The decision to start employing staff can be daunting – it will have an impact on your profits, your management style and you’ll have a responsibility to another set of people that you didn’t need to consider before.
+The decision to employ staff can be daunting; it’ll impact your profits, your management style and you’ll be responsible for another set of people you didn’t need to consider before.
 But employing staff is necessary when it comes to growing your business, seeing it flourish and allowing yourself more freedom to step away from work sometimes too.

 Here we take a look at when the time might be right to employ that first new recruit and what you need to know about your obligations before you decide.

 What time is the right time?
 Employing staff

 When to start employing staff really comes down to the age-old business model of supply and demand.
 While some entrepreneurs may consider employing staff at an early stage of their business – once they’ve identified a need but before they’ve pulled in the business to necessitate fulfilling that need – this may cause cash flow problems.
 However, leave it too late down the line and your company may lose business due to productivity issues.

 Four key indicators that the time is right include:

 Business is steady but you have no time to develop or generate new leads.
 You may need to take on someone to do day-to-day tasks, to free up your time.
 Or you may consider taking on someone in a business development role.